spread-the-rumor/YourCallAI/README.md

 - Send summaries to **channels or people** (DMs) from the meeting Slack panel.
 - Supports **external / Slack Connect** channels and DM contacts.

-### GetOverview
+### Project Management

-Push meeting summaries straight to GetOverview.
+Push meeting summaries straight to PM App.

 ## Install